 - Frozen Food/Defrosting Quality (15% weighting)

-We performed more than 17 individual tests per toaster in our quest to find the superior options.
+We performed more than 17 individual tests per toaster in our quest to find the best performing models.
 For bread toasting quality, one of the most important metrics, we performed 4 specific tests using multiple pieces of bread utilizing the different toasting levels on the product.
 This information was used to score the quality of the metric.
 The same was done for bagels.
 We kept careful notes on toasting consistency and quality throughout the process, how convenient each model was to use, and how much of a crumbly mess was made.
-Since our first toaster review, we've tested more than 25 contenders, giving us unique insight into all things toasty.
+Since our first toaster review, we've tested more than 40 contenders, giving us unique insight into all things toasty.

 Analysis and Test Results

-A toaster is a wonderfully simple thing.
+Traditionally, a toaster is a wonderfully simple device.
 It is essentially just a chunk of metal or plastic with basic electrical heating elements inside.
-Yet, it can turn plain boring bread into crispy-on-the-outside, soft-on-the-inside ambrosia at the push of a button or lever.
+Yet, it can turn plain boring bread into crispy-on-the-outside, soft-on-the-inside ambrosia at the push of a button or press of a lever.
 In an age when it feels like every new product on the market is trying to be a multifunctional wonder-machine, toasters have remained refreshingly simple, specialized masters of a single task.
 Our tests are designed to assess a model's performance across four specific metrics so you can find the right toaster for your toasting needs and budget.
 The following sections explain the importance of each metric and the relative performance of each model.

 Bread Toasting Quality

-After making, grading, and tasting an excessive amount of toast, our testing revealed a relatively tight window of toasting performance, with scores ranging from 5 to 9 out of 10.
+Our testing revealed a relatively tight window of toasting performance after making, grading, and tasting an excessive amount of toast, with scores ranging greatly.
 Although some models toasted bread better than others, all could produce decent, edible slices.

 The CPT-420's toast came out quite evenly toasted, but we found the browning level to be a bit inconsistent between cycles, meaning that the same setting isn't always going to get you the exact same shade.